We encourage all supporter groups, no matter how big or small, to apply to join the collective. Benefits of membership include:

 The term “supporter” for a member of an organized supporters’ group is a convenient way of referring to a group of people with common goals and issues, and is not intended as an insult or a slight to any soccer fan.

-A: The I.S.C.
-Charter and Supporters’ Bill of Rights sets out our group’s core principles.
-We are here to promote supporters’ culture and advocate for fair treatment of supporters, both at home and on the road.
+A: We are here to promote supporters’ culture and advocate for fair treatment of supporters, both at home and on the road.
 We also serve as a resource for our members to share information about supporters’ issues.
+See our "About Us" to learn more.

 Q: What is the ISC position on the use of smoke and flares at matches?

 A: Properly used, smoke bombs and other pyrotechnics can safely contribute to the atmosphere of a soccer game.
-Many of our members have worked with team management and local authorities to allow safe, legal smoke as part of their displays, and we support the use of any safe, legal pyrotechnics as part of our Charter.
+Many of our members have worked with team management and local authorities to allow safe, legal smoke as part of their displays, and we support the use of any safe, legal pyrotechnics.

 Q: How do I join the ISC as an individual?

-A: The ISC does not offer individual memberships; instead, our members are supporters’ groups from across the United States and Canada.
-Member groups may appoint up to two delegates, who are entitled to participate in private discussions and to vote on issues brought before the I.S.C. membership.
+A: The ISC does not offer individual memberships; instead, our members are supporters’ groups from across North America.
+Member groups may appoint up to two delegates, who are entitled to participate in private discussions and to vote on issues brought before the ISC membership.

 Q: What groups are eligible to join the ISC?

 A: To join, you must be independent and run by supporters, rather than by a team’s front office.
-You must support a team that plays its home games in the United States or Canada, or a team from another country that plays in a U.S. or Canadian league.
+You must support a team that plays its home games in North America.
 Beyond that, you must be supporters, using the definition above.
 Because that can be hard to define, the final call on difficult cases will be made by the current membership.

 Q: What does my group have to do as a member?
 Are there dues?

-A: The I.S.C. has no standing budget and acts entirely through its members.
-There are no regular dues for I.S.C. membership.
+A: The ISC currently has no standing budget and acts entirely through its members.
+There are no regular dues for ISC membership.

-The only payments you may be asked to provide by the I.S.C. are for expenses associated with meetings and other special events approved by a vote of the I.S.C. membership.
+The only payments you may be asked to provide by the ISC are for expenses associated with meetings and other special events approved by a vote of the ISC membership.
 These expense assessments will be paid by the host or sponsoring supporters’ group, who may ask for reimbursements from some or all members if the other members approve this reimbursement in advance.
-Members who refuse reimbursement will not be permitted to vote on I.S.C. business.
-The only other requirement of I.S.C. members is that they abide by the I.S.C.
-Charter, which prohibits racism and bias in all forms.
-The I.S.C. cannot force its members to act or control their behavior.
+Members who refuse reimbursement will not be permitted to vote on ISC business.
+The only other requirement of ISC members is that they abide by ISC By--Laws and Charter, which prohibits racism and bias in all forms.
+The ISC cannot force its members to act or control their behavior.
 Our goal is to represent all teams and supporters.